avp-cloud/code-server/README.md

-# code-server
+# Code Server

-A customization of https://github.com/linuxserver/docker-code-server for golang
+A customization and chart implementation of https://github.com/linuxserver/docker-code-server for golang